Niranchana44/Influenza_Comprehensive_Analysis/README.md

 All work  from problem formulation to data wrangling to exploratory analysis and interpretation  was entirely self-conceived and executed by the author without adapting from any pre-exisitng sources.

 ### License
 This project is licensed under **All Rights Reserved**.
-It is for educational and portfolio purposes only.
+It is for educational purposes only.
 Reproduction, distribution, or modification is not permitted without explicit permission.

 For inquiries or permission requests, contact: niranchanar.07@gmail.com